FORTYK/thumpy/README.md

 # thumpy

-Thumpy is a small python-script that generates thumbnails based on images that are put into an observed folder.
-Thumby is meant to run as a background process.
+thumpy is a small python-script that generates thumbnails based on images that are put into an observed folder. thumpy is meant to run as a background process.

-Thumby was created on a whim when I was attempting to reduce a website's load times, which is why Thumpy is dumpy.
+This script was created on a whim when I was attempting to reduce a website's load times, which is why Thumpy is dumpy.

 As of now Thumpy does not allow any configuration without modifying source code.